TwelveYO21/TrueTooltips/README.md

 # Features

+- Lets you turn off almost all vanilla tooltip lines.

-- Lets you turn off- and change the color of almost all vanilla tooltip lines.
+- Lets you change the color of almost all vanilla tooltip lines.

-- Shows the item's sprite in the tooltip when holding SHIFT, or always, alternatively.
+- Shows the item's sprite in the tooltip always, or only when holding SHIFT, alternatively.

 - Adds a background whose size, position and color can be changed.